 So, as long as you continue to breathe, your Jing essence is circulated by your Corporeal soul which itself moves with the Lung Qi.
-So keep breathing, and learn to do it well, because it will circulate your Jing essence better: 'airing' your Jing essence like this turns out to be a good move!
-Hence the bellows on the right.
+So keep breathing, and learn to do it well, because it will circulate your Jing essence better: ‘airing’ your Jing essence like this turns out to be a good move!
+Hence the picture of the bellows.

 Right, now to answer the question.
 Circulated by the Corporeal soul, your Jing essence goes in and out and round about, to all parts of your body, along your acupuncture channels.
-As such it is available to enter and be used by your Zang-fu Energy organs to maintain your health, repair your body, replenish your energy and keep you bright.
+As such it is available for your Zang-fu Energy organs to maintain your health, repair your body, replenish your energy and keep you bright.

 Thinking of it in modern ‘Western’ terms, your seed of potential takes on its inheritance only when worked on by its environment which, initially, is the womb.
 After you emerge, it manages the interaction with your external environment.
 A seed needs a space, water, earth, sunshine and time to sprout and grow.

 So what does it do?
-It becomes the force driving all your life's processes.
+It becomes the force driving all your life’s processes.
 Combined with the energies you get from eating and breathing, and from your thoughts and emotions, it turns into your life.
-And as you start your life, this wonderful stuff is the fuel ignited by your first breath.
+As you start, your first breath ignites this wonderful stuff into life.

-If you have good supplies of Jing essence, most illnesses pose no problem: it has the wherewithal to handle them.
+If you have good supplies of Jing essence, most illnesses pose no problem: it gives you the wherewithal to handle them.